 A Full Circle pass allows you to travel one way on the ring road around the country, getting on and off as you please.
 The bus stops at touristy spots for at least 30 minutes.
 The pass is also available with vouchers for youth hostel or other sleeping bag accommodations.
 The Omnibus pass gives you access to more bus routes and also allows you to backtrack.
 The bus will stop and pick up on request..

 A Taste of the Country

-If you intend to stay mainly in Reykjavik, you can get a taste of the country and the people by taking an excursion with one of the two Icelandic hiking groups: www.utivist.is or www.fi.is.
-Other than camping, youth hostels and farmhouse accommodations (www.farmholidays.is) are good options.
+If you intend to stay mainly in Reykjavik, you can get a taste of the country and the people by taking an excursion with one of the two Icelandic hiking groups: Utivist or FI: Welcome to Iceland.
+Other than camping, youth hostels and farmhouse accommodations such as Hey Iceland are good options.
 If the farm or hostel is remote, the hosts will normally pick you up from the nearest town for a reasonable fee.
 If you are hiking the interior, you can stay in a hut owned by one of the touring clubs for about $12.
 Check with the organization to make sure the hut is available.

 Work and Study in Iceland

 Casual work is most plentiful during the summer months in the construction and tourist industries.
 Citizens of EC and EFTA countries do not need work permits.
 Citizens of other countries should check regarding rules for living and working in Iceland.

 Many foreign students come to the country, and a number of University of Iceland courses are taught in English.

 Swimming is one of the main pastimes for Icelanders.
 Pools are chea.
 Alternatively, you can go to the new Reykjavik beach, Nautholsvik, which also has a hot pot, a paddling pool, and changing rooms.